grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/03 Stress testing.md

 Preparing for inevitable is a sign of maturity for a technical organization.
 Stress testing not only makes your system more reliable but also decreases the stress level of your Ops and Dev teams.

-Once your system has is stress-proof, you may want to run a [soak test](/test-types/soak-testing) to see if other reliability issues don't surface over an extended period.
+Once your system is stress-proof, you may want to run a [soak test](/test-types/soak-testing) to see if other reliability issues don't surface over an extended period.

 ## See also